jacksleight/statamic-bonus-routes/README.md

 > **⚠️ Experimental:** This addon is experimental and could change.
 Make sure you read the Important section below.
 If you’re testing this out and have any feedback, suggestions or issues please [get in touch](https://github.com/jacksleight/statamic-bonus-routes/issues).

 This Statamic addon allows you to easily define additional dynamic collection and taxonomy routes that can be mounted anywhere.
+This is useful for things like:

+* Adding a registration page below entry pages in an events collection
+* Adding year or month archive pages above entry pages in blog collection
+* Mounting a news collection to different sectors within a site
+* Customising taxonomy urls

+You can do all of these with `Route::statamic()`, but this takes care of the dynamic mounting and data fetching for you.

 ## Installation